seasonedfish/fishersun.com/src/content/posts/til-esm-if-__name__-==-__main__.md

 }
 ```

-There's no way.

-If it had been just a single block of code, I could create some kind of snippet to quickly paste it.
+I couldn't believe how complex this was.

-But, there's also an import, which should be moved to the top of the file.
+And, since there's an import, which would bother me at the bottom of the file,
+I couldn't simply create a snippet to quickly paste it.
 So if I start using this in scripts, it would quickly get annoying.

 I'm fairly new to Node, so I'm wondering what I'm missing.
 The pattern of `if __name__ == "__main__"` is commonly seen in Python, so why is there no simple way of doing it with ESM?
 Is ESM not as commonly adopted with Node as I thought?
 Or do people use ESM, but just switch to CJS for this kind of thing?
 Or maybe this Python pattern isn't commonly used in Node?
+Please let me know your thoughts!